isaacnmm/pestpolicy-hugo2XX/content/posts/best-poison-for-squirrels/index.md

 Selecting the right product requires understanding the specific needs of your situation to effectively control the squirrel population without causing undue harm to non-target animals or the environment.
 ## Key Factors to Consider
-**1. Safety�**
+**1. Safety**
 Safety is paramount when choosing a poison, especially if you have pets or children.
 Anticoagulants, such as like [**Tomcat All-Weather Bait Chunx**](https://www.amazon.com/dp/B0071D0DAG/?tag=p-policy-20) contain Warfarin, which is effective against squirrels but has a known antidote, Vitamin K1, making it a safer option for use around pets.

-Anticoagulants work by preventing blood from clotting, leading to internal bleeding and eventual death in squirrels.�Additionally, products containing zinc phosphide, like
+Anticoagulants work by preventing blood from clotting, leading to internal bleeding and eventual death in squirrels.Additionally, products containing zinc phosphide, like
 *Bonide Mole and Gopher Bait*
 , are effective but must be used with extreme caution as they are highly toxic and have no antidote.
-**2. Effectiveness�**
+**2. Effectiveness**
 Some products, like
 [**Kaput Rat & Mouse Bait**](https://www.amazon.com/dp/B004HFHB60/?tag=p-policy-20)
 , are known for their high efficacy in eliminating squirrels quickly.
 The active ingredient in these pellets is Brodifacoum, a potent anticoagulant that causes internal bleeding in rodents, leading to death.